Survivors SPEAK OUT! Kristin Russo

 I urge people to try to make a positive out of everything.
 Depression is so ugly.
 I wish that I never hit that stage.
 Having a positive attitude has helped me SOOO much.

 20. What advice would you offer to other TBI survivors?
 Do you have any other comments that you would like to add?

-Thank you, Justin, for taking part in this interview.
+Thank you, Kristin, for taking part in this interview.
 I hope that your experience will offer some hope, comfort, and inspiration to my readers.